 To have seen Italy without having seen Sicily is to not have seen Italy at all, for Sicily is the clue to everything.

 Your Sicilian cooking class will be at the 18th century palazzo of the great Sicilian writer Giuseppe Tomasi di Lampedusa, author of “The Leopard.”
 His adoptive son lives there with his wife, Nicoletta who will be our teacher for the day and guide in the colorful markets.
 "The Leopard" became the best selling book in Italian history and was made into a movie in 1963 starring Burt Lancaster and Claudia Cardinale.

 “Palermo was lovely.
 The most beautifully situated town in the world – it dreams away its life in the Conca d’Oro, the exquisite valley that lies between two seas.
 The lemon groves and the orange gardens were entirely perfect.”

-Cost includes lodging, land transportation, ferry transport, all breakfasts, meals as indicated in itinerary, gentle early morning chair yoga and meditation when time and setting are appropriate, odyssey guide, local guides, entrance fees.
+Cost includes lodging, land transportation, ferry transport, all breakfasts, meals as indicated in itinerary, gentle early morning chair yoga and meditation when time and setting are appropriate, odyssey guides-Diane Magliolo and Char Selsvold, local guides, entrance fees.
 Small group experience, max 10 people.

-Cost does not include travel insurance, taxi/shuttle transport to and from airport to B&B, airline transport.
+Cost does not include alcoholic beverages, travel insurance, taxi/shuttle transport to and from airport to B&B, airline transport.

-Cost: $3495, (may still be adjusted) based on double occupancy with a minimum of 4 persons, Limited number of single rooms are available at an additional cost.
+Cost: $Price TBD, based on double occupancy with a minimum of 4 persons, Limited number of single rooms are available at an additional cost.
 If you are willing to share but we are unable to pair you with a same-gender roommate, you will not be charged the single supplement

 Contact us if interested.
-A deposit of $500 will hold your place.
-Credit cards or checks are accepted.
-Read the terms and conditions and fill out the registration form.
-Registration/Terms and Conditions
+A deposit of $500 will hole your place.
+Credit cards of checks are accepted